Creative Commons License 2024 Volume 11 Issue 1

 Entomopathogenic fungal strain selection

-The multiple strains of entomopathogenic fungi, e.g., Beauveria bassiana strain (Bb885 & 86), Cordyceps cicadae, Metarhizium anisopliae strain (73&42) and Paecilomyces fumosoroseus, were obtained from the fungal bank of the Research Center on Entomogenous Fungi (RCEF) at Anhui Agricultural University, Hefei, China (Latitude 31°N and Longitude 117°E) for the bioassay test.
-These strains were preserved at -70°C prior to use.
+The multiple strains of entomopathogenic fungi, e.g., Beauveria bassiana strain (Bb885 & 86), Cordyceps cicadae, Metarhizium anisopliae strain (73 & 42) and Paecilomyces fumosoroseus, were obtained from the fungal bank of the Research Center on Entomogenous Fungi (RCEF) at Anhui Agricultural University, Hefei, China (Latitude 31° N and Longitude 117° E) for the bioassay test.
+These strains were preserved at -70 °C before use.

 Preparation of fungal spore suspension